On this page

 Our public education system is changing.
 Year 7 public school students will be taught in high school from term 1, 2022.

-This move brings opportunity for us to do things better at a system level.
-It supports our journey of continuous improvement and working towards delivering world-class education.
+The move of year 7 to high school brings new opportunities for our students, workforce and system.
+It brings opportunity for us to do things better at a system level and supports our journey of continuous improvement and working towards delivering world-class education.

 Wirreanda Secondary School, Mitcham Girls High School and John Pirie Secondary School welcomed their first year 7s into the pilot program this year, ahead of the statewide move in 2022.

 The review captures the experiences of our 3 pilot schools in a range of areas such as student wellbeing, workforce planning, continuity of learning, communication with families and transition processes between primary and high schools.

 We will design a workforce strategy for teachers and support staff who want to switch from primary to secondary school when year 7 moves in 2022.